 MASHED BANANAS– Use an overripe banana for added sweetness and flavor.
 Place it on a plate and mash it with a fork before adding it to the batter.

 CHOCOLATE CHIPS– This is a fun add-in for kids and adults.
+Sprinkle them over the pancakes on the griddle before flipping to cook the second side.
 What a treat to make chocolate chip pancakes for breakfast!

 PEACHES– Finely chop fresh or frozen peaches and add them to the pancake batter.

-PEANUT BUTTER– Don’t like the chunks, stir in some creamy peanut butter.
+PEANUT BUTTER– Don’t like the chunks of nuts in the pancakes?
+Just stir in some creamy peanut butter.
 It adds rich, nutty flavor to the pancakes.
 This is one of our favs!
+Serve them with jam on top, of course.

 Ingredients for Grampa's Pancakes